LEARN HOW TO

 The Standard American Bidding System is played in most other countries.
 This system is also known by the names ‘SAYC’, ‘Stam’, ‘Five Card Majors’ and ‘American Contract Bridge’.

-60SecondBridge supports both Acol and Standard American bidding.
-Our beginner lessons are relevant to both systems and then as you learn how to play bridge you must choose to use either the Acol or Standard American lessons (depending on the country you are in or sometimes what your friends play).
+When you play Bridge online on 60SecondBridge you can use either Acol and Standard American bidding.
+Our friendly beginner lessons are relevant to both systems and then as you learn how to play bridge you must choose to use either the Acol or Standard American lessons (depending on the country you are in or sometimes what your friends play).

 Essential Bridge Terms